-Find out if white rice is gluten-free, what it’s used for, and what you need to know about cross contamination when it comes to white rice.
+Find out if jasmine rice is gluten-free, what it’s used for, and what you need to know about cross contamination when it comes to jasmine rice.

 Note: I am a proud Amazon, Chomps, and Thrive Market affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 Jasmine rice is a staple in so many Asian dishes and recipes.
 While this rice is best known for its use in Thai dishes because that’s where it originated, jasmine rice is an extremely versatile type of white rice.

 If you love a big serving of jasmine rice when you go out to Chinese restaurants or grab Thai takeout, you’re probably wondering how this rice fits into a gluten-free diet.

 Can you eat jasmine rice on a gluten-free diet?
 If so, what is there to know about this rice in particular that makes it different than other types of rice?

 In this post, we’re going to talk about what jasmine rice is, what it’s used for, and if it’s gluten-free.
 We’ll also go over some gluten-free jasmine rice brands so that you can feel confident choosing a product that works well for your gluten-free diet next time you’re at the store.